Suncor has two permits that limit the pollution they put into Sand Creek, and they are up for renewal in 2021.

 - Host virtual kickoff stakeholder meetings to begin gathering input from the public.
 Two kickoff meeting options were available to choose from.
 The first meeting option was on February 17, 2021, starting at 6:00 PM.
 The second meeting option was on February 25, 2021, starting at 6:00 PM.
 Both meetings have concluded.

-- The division will put out a draft of each permit and request written public comment in mid-2021.
+- The division will put out a draft of each permit and request written public comment in the fall of 2021.
 Any member of the public may request a public meeting and give oral comments related to the draft permit.

 - The division will consider and respond to all comments.